jrburke/module/docs/api.md

 * Error APIs giving URLs to descriptions of how to fix.
 Use first for cycles.

+* examples of using real libraries today, Backbone, fs, underscore.

 * loader.introspect(function(on) {
   on('defined', function(module) {});
 });